 The Helpline is provided by us during normal business hours (9am to 5.30pm, Monday to Friday excluding public holidays in England).
-We currently outsource this service to our Lawyers.
-During normal business hours, they will continue to fulfil the Helpline on our behalf until 31 January 2019.
-From 1 February 2019, we will fulfil the Helpline ourselves during normal business hours.

 Outside of normal business hours, the Helpline is provided by Irwin Mitchell LLP.
 Irwin Mitchell LLP is a limited liability partnership registered in England & Wales with number OC343897.
 Its registered office and principal place of business is at Riverside East, 2 Millsands, Sheffield, S3 8DT.
 Irwin Mitchell LLP is authorised and regulated by the Solicitors Regulation Authority.
 Their SRA number is 570654.

 You will be provided with a separate, written engagement letter setting out the terms of the Helpline provided by us.

 References to 'we' in this section include Irwin Mitchell LLP.